gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classDerivFieldCommon_3_01FieldType_00_01IdxRange_3_01DDims_8_8_8_01_4_01_4.md

 **Parameters:**

-* `elem` The element of interest.
+* `elem` A 1D Idx which is inside the index range slice.

 **Returns:**

-int The index of the internal field inside the array internal\_fields.

-**Returns:**

-index\_type The index of the element of interest inside the field of interest.
+The index of the element.